KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy: Experiments

 \subsection{Main Results}

-Apart from the inductive setting that we target in this paper, we consider the transductive setting to cover a broad range of settings of spatio-temporal kriging.
+Apart from the inductive setting that we target in this paper, we consider the transductive setting to cover a broad range of settings of kriging.
 The difference between these two settings is that in the former, the unobserved nodes are not available for training while in the latter, they are available.
 Our KITS can be applied in the transductive setting by replacing the virtual nodes with actual unobserved nodes.
 We set the missing ratios $\alpha=50\%$ for all datasets and present the results in Table~\ref{tab:main_inductive_results} for inductive setting, and in Table~\ref{tab:main_transductive_results} for transductive setting.
-Besides, the error bars evaluation is provided in Appx~\ref{appx: error}.
+Besides, we include some additional results evaluated by RMSE and R2, and the error bars evaluation in Appendix.

 \textbf{Inductive kriging comparisons.} Table~\ref{tab:main_inductive_results} shows that our KITS consistently achieves state-of-the-art performance, e.g., KITS outperforms the best baseline by {\bf 18.33\%} on MAE (AQI dataset) and {\bf 30.54\%} on MAPE (NREL-MD).
 We attribute it to the fact that the proposed KITS has taken aforementioned {\em graph gap} and {\em fitting} issues into consideration: (1) we apply the novel Increment training strategy for kriging to benefit from diverse and dense training graphs.
-(2) utilizes a well-designed STGC module and another RFF module to improve the features quality of virtual (unobserved) nodes; (3) further presents an NCR to create reliable pseudo labels for kriging.
+(2) utilizes a well-designed STGC module and another RFF module to improve the feature quality of virtual (unobserved) nodes; (3) further presents an NCR to create reliable pseudo labels for kriging.

 \textbf{Transductive kriging comparisons.} As mentioned before, we also test our method in a transductive setting, where the target nodes and the full graph structure are \textbf{known} during the training phase, which is easier than the inductive setting that this paper focuses on.
 Both settings have their application scenarios in practice.
 Table~\ref{tab:main_transductive_results} shows similar conclusions: KITS improves MAE by {\bf 20.61\%} on PEMS07 dataset and MAPE by up to {\bf 45.50\%} on NREL-MD dataset.
 Even with unobserved node topology revealed in training (no more graph gap), the transductive methods still cannot beat KITS, since STGC, RFF, NCR modules better fuse features and offer pseudo supervision.